AI Survey 2026 · L4WB Group

 27 of 40 responded

-One response could cover multiple themes.
-Counts reflect the number of respondents who raised each theme.
+One response could cover multiple themes. % of 27 open-ended respondents who raised each theme.

 Practical guidance: when and how